6 Ways to Prioritize the Patient Voice in Patient Journey Research

 Within the pharma industry, patient journey mapping tends to begin with a focus on an identified commercial opportunity.
 Multiple data sources are then integrated to map the patient journey and pinpoint needs that align with the identified opportunity.
 However, when patient journeys rely heavily on HCP feedback or big data sources as the backbone, patient-reported experience gets undervalued—and potential opportunities are missed.

-The millions of patients living with chronic and complex conditions who engage with Health Union’s communities provide unique immersion into the patient experience—and they can help identify new questions, needs, opportunities, and priorities for assets early in research and development (R&D) through to early and late commercialization.
+The millions of patients living with chronic and complex conditions who engage with Health Union’s communities give us a unique opportunity to immerse ourselves in the authentic, day-to-day realities of the patient experience—and our patient access and insights can help identify new questions, needs, opportunities, and priorities for assets early in research and development (R&D) through to early and late commercialization.

 There are many ways to approach patient journey research.
 There is no “one size fits all” way to dig deep into the different inflection points, twists, and turns along this journey.
 There are, however, essential guideposts to follow that will ensure patient voices are elevated and brought to the forefront so you can build an accurate and durable patient journey to support decision making:

 Many teams have historical patient research that can be built upon to help identify research questions, hypotheses, and gaps.
-This research should be audited and discussed before developing a journey from scratch.
-Even more importantly, work with a partner who is already immersed in the patient type’s experience who can bring both qualitative and quantitative understanding of the disease context to the table, including insights on patient social behaviors and online activity.
+This research should be compiled and discussed before developing a journey from scratch.
+Are there findings that can be leveraged from prior research to inform the skeleton or early outlines of a patient journey?
+Are there specific hypotheses we should seek to confirm (or disprove)?
+What impact will evolving (or anticipated) market dynamics have on the patient journey today – and in the future?
+Research partners should be brought in early to these conversations, but it’s also important to work with a consultancy who is already immersed in the patient experience and who can bring a deep intuitive understanding of the disease context to the table.

 2. Define the journey you’re interested in.